Boss Baby: Maxin carries her luggage all by herself in vid; makes mum proud

-Nana Ama McBrown's Daughter: Baby Maxine Drags Luggage Like A Boss At The Airport; Cute Video Warms Hearts
+Nana Ama McBrown's Daughter: Baby Maxin Drags Luggage Like A Boss At The Airport; Cute Video Warms Hearts

-- Nana Ama McBrown took a video of her cute daughter, Baby Maxine, as she carried her luggage all by herself like a boss at the airport
+- Nana Ama McBrown took a video of her cute daughter, Baby Maxin, as she carried her luggage all by herself like a boss at the airport

 - The adorable little girl looked all swagged up as she held the handle of her little luggage bag and dragged it with confidence

-- The amount of cuteness in the video was too much for netizens, as they gushed over Baby Maxine and expressed their admiration
+- The amount of cuteness in the video was too much for netizens, as they gushed over Baby Maxin and expressed their admiration

 PAY ATTENTION: Enjoy reading our stories?
 Join YEN.com.gh's Telegram channel for more!

-Baby Maxine, the daughter of serial entrepreneur, actress and TV host, Nana Ama McBrown, sprinkled her cuteness all over social media and got netizens fawning over her.
+Baby Maxin, the daughter of serial entrepreneur, actress and TV host, Nana Ama McBrown, sprinkled her cuteness all over social media and got netizens fawning over her.

-In a video Nana Ama McBrown shared on her TikTok page, she and Baby Maxine were at an airport, and the cute little girl carried her luggage all by herself without any help.
+In a video Nana Ama McBrown shared on her TikTok page, she and Baby Maxin were at an airport, and the cute little girl carried her luggage all by herself without any help.

 Afia Schwarzenegger Mourns Late Brother In Sad Instagram Post; Tracey Boakye And others Mourn With Her